-Since 2024, ADEME has conducted two climate strategy assessment campaigns to evaluate the credibility of transition plans developed by French and European companies.
+Since 2023, ADEME has conducted annual assessment campaigns to evaluate the credibility of transition plans developed by French and European companies.
+Its international partner, the World Benchmarking Alliance (WBA), has also been carrying out numerous assessments of global companies since 2021, based on publicly available data and covering several key sectors.

 These assessments are based on the ACT (Accelerate Climate Transition) methodology developed by ADEME.
-This approach allows for an in-depth analysis of the coherence and robustness of transition pathways, considering companies’ past, present, and future strategies.
-The analysis relies on publicly available data (annual reports and other reference documents), which may, however, present certain limitations or areas of uncertainty compared to the internal information held by the companies.
+This approach enables an in-depth analysis of the consistency and robustness of transition pathways, taking into account companies’ past, current and future strategies.
+The analysis relies on publicly available data (annual reports and other reference documents), which may nevertheless present certain limitations or areas of uncertainty when compared with internal information held by companies.

 1. Prior to the entry into force of the Corporate Sustainability Reporting Directive (CSRD) in 2025, which provides a common framework enabling stakeholders to access standardized information, this involves assessing the adequacy of available information to conduct a relevant analysis of companies’ transition plans;